 International and EU students

-We usually collect assessment fees with our application fee – which is £25 for the 2020 cycle and £26 for the 2021 cycle.
+We usually collect assessment fees with our application fee – which is £26.50 for the 2022 cycle.

 The assessment fees charged depend on the conservatoire(s), type of course, and if: